-Each year, the ICP team considered the entire population of MOU signatories, leveraged over 24,000 pieces of data to narrow the population from over 2,600 to 250, and then conducted an indepth assessment on those 250 institutions.
+Each year, the ICP team considered the entire population of MOU signatories, leveraged over 24,000 pieces of data to narrow the population from over 2,700 to 250, and then conducted an indepth assessment on those 250 institutions.
 The team then provided critical feedback to those institutions to enable them to implement Corrective Action Plans (CAPs) to improve their individual level of compliance with the tenets of their MOUs.

 The ICP team found a number of general trends among the institutions being examined.
-This report will highlight some of these trends, and offer recommendations for best practices in those areas so that all institutions can improve their level of compliance, even if they have not participated in the ICP yet.
+This report will highlight some of these trends, and offer recommendations for best practices in those areas so that all institutions can improve their level of compliance, even if they were not part of any of the first three assessment cycles.